readium/css/docs/CSS12-user_prefs.md

 Recommended values: a range from `75%` to `250%`.
 Increments are left to implementers’ judgment.

 Override class: User settings (should be applied by any means necessary)

+**Note: iPadOS needs a patch when the site is requested in its desktop version.
+It is activated with the `readium-iPadOSPatch-on` flag.**

 #### Line height